 A PhD degree is the highest degree awarded in FDSC.
 Students entering the PhD program typically have already earned a master's degree in FDSC, or a closely related field.
 Students admitted to the PhD program without a MS degree will have to demonstrate promise to complete a doctoral dissertation by the third semester before continuing further doctoral studies, which will be determined by the GAC based on progresses such as submitting manuscripts to refereed journals, presenting papers at scientific meetings, or independently developing and proving research hypotheses.
 Students not meeting the expectations are advised to switch to the MS program.
-In addition to extra course work beyond the MS degree, students must pass a comprehensive exam to become a doctoral candidate, which is based upon developing and defending a proposal with hypotheses unique from that of their dissertation before being awarded with a PhD degree.
+In addition to extra course work beyond the MS degree, students must pass a comprehensive exam to become a doctoral candidate, which is based upon developing and defending a proposal with hypotheses unique from that of their dissertation research.
+Lastly, the PhD candidate must pass the defense of their dissertation before being awarded with a PhD degree.